sergei-mironov/xkb-switch/README.md

 To build the program manually, unpack the tarball and cd to source directory.
 [Nix](http://nixos.org/nix) users may use `nix-shell` to enter the minimally sufficient development shell or `nix-build` to build the sources.
-Other distributions typically require the following commands to build in install the
+Other distributions typically require the following commands to build and install the
 program:

 ```sh